Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Results

 \subsection{Veracity Discernment Task}

-First, we examine the aggregate impact of personas on VDA and then analyze which predictors of VDA best explain disparities in performance across personas. \\ \\ \textbf{VDA Broadly Decreases Across Personas.} As shown in Figure \ref{vda_means}, VDA broadly decreases across personas, except for \textit{Democrat}, where VDA increases by 4\%.
+\textbf{VDA Broadly Decreases Across Personas.} As shown in Figure \ref{vda_means}, VDA broadly decreases across personas (by 3\% on average), except for \textit{Democrat}, where VDA increases by 4\% (see Appendix Table \ref{persona_means} for VDA means by persona).
 We conduct independent t-tests to check whether the VDA values for each persona differ significantly from the baseline and find the differences to be statistically significant (check Appendix Table \ref{tab:persona_ttests_vda} for t-statistics and p-values).
 We find that among all 8 personas, the \textit{High-School} persona has the lowest veracity discernment, with almost a 9\% reduction compared to the baseline.

 However, the decrease in VDA is not uniform across models.
-As seen in Figure \ref{vda_baseline}, we find that the OpenAI models drive most of the decreases in VDA, while VDA broadly increases across all personas for the Llama2 and WizardLM2 models.
+As seen in Figure \ref{vda_baseline}, we find that the OpenAI models drive most of the decreases in VDA, while VDA broadly increases across all personas for the Llama2 and WizardLM2 models (see Appendix Table \ref{vda_deviation} for VDA values by model).
 This could potentially be explained by the significantly higher VDA of \textit{Baseline} OpenAI models (0.86 $\pm$ 0.08) as compared to open-source models (0.61 $\pm$ 0.09) (Welch’s t-test t(791.60) = 43.60, p < .001) --- suggesting that the room for improvement in the \textit{Baseline} OpenAI models was less to begin with.
 We also report persona and model-specific patterns for VDA predictors in Appendix \textsection \ref{vda_predictors}.

 Taken together, similar to previous studies on personas \cite{Kamruzzaman2024-my, Salewski2023-fn, Gupta2023-hx}, this suggests that the effect of personas for different models is inconsistent, and the persona-specific differences from the baseline are not necessarily reflective of human susceptibility patterns, but could potentially be attributed to training data bias or fine-tuning.
 We note that aggregate values for \textit{Baseline} across all models (i.e. no persona prompting) are comparable to the human subject study by \citet{Roozenbeek2022-qi} (refer to Appendix \textsection \ref{human_v_llm} for details).